Known as brahmi in Ayurvedic skin care, this herb can help you glow from the inside out.

-Collagen is a protein found in the skin, arteries, muscles, tendons, soft tissue and the skin of the digestive tract and respiratory tract.
+Collagen is a protein found in the skin, arteries, muscles, tendons, soft tissue and the skin of the digestive and respiratory tracts.

 In fact, collagen is the body’s most abundant protein!

-As we age, we start producing less collagen.
-This lack of collagen starts to show up in age-related skin concerns that also affects muscle-joint elasticity and flexibility, arterial health, leaky gut, respiratory concerns, immunity, energy, and heart issues.
+As we age, we produce less collagen.
+This lack of collagen starts to show up in age-related skin concerns and it also affects muscle-joint elasticity and flexibility, arterial health, gut health, respiratory concerns, immunity, energy, and heart issues.

 Today, bone broth recipes and collagen-rich protein powders and supplements aim to replenish depleted collagen.

-There are heaps of expensive collagen-rich skin creams on the market, but what many are unaware of is that the collagen in these formulas is too big of a molecule to actually penetrate the skin’s phospholipid layer—so they just sit on top of the skin.
+There are heaps of expensive collagen-rich skin creams on the market too, but what many are unaware of is that the collagen in these formulas is too big of a molecule to actually penetrate the skin’s phospholipid layer—so they just sit on top of the skin.

-Ben Fuchs, the natural pharmacist who helped me create my Ayurvedic skin care line years ago, once told me that 80 percent of one’s outer skin health depends on the health of their inner skin that lines the gut.
+Ben Fuchs, the natural pharmacist who helped me create my Ayurvedic skin care line years ago, once told me that 80% of one’s outer skin health depends on the health of their inner skin, especially the skin that lines the gut.

-Studies found that brahmi supports the type of healthy collagen production that maintains the health of arteries in the circulatory system.
-(2)
+Some research has found that brahmi supports the type of healthy collagen production that maintains the health of arteries in the circulatory system.

-Similar findings discovered that constituents in brahmi stimulate supports the body’s natural production of brain-cleaning enzymes.
-(3)
+Similar research findings have revealed that constituents in brahmi stimulate the body’s natural production of brain-cleaning enzymes.

-Brahmi has also been shown to boost natural secretion in the stomach, which supports healthy mucus production.
-It has also been linked to decreased cell shedding in the intestinal wall, suggesting it fortifies the mucosal intestinal barrier.
-(4)
+Brahmi has also been shown to support healthy mucus production in the stomach, which is linked to decreased cell shedding in the intestinal wall and a healthy digestive tract.